 - UV laser 349 nm solid state diode (120 µJ, pulse frequency 10 – 5000 Hz, pulse length < 4 ns), with continuously adjustable laser aperture, speed, and focus.

-- Gravity collection into standard PCR microfuge caps (0.2, 0.5ml), 8-strip wells, or Petri dishes with or without special membrane (or Leica ibidi slides).
+- Gravity collection into standard PCR microfuge caps (0.2, 0.5ml), 8-strip wells, or cut live cells in Petri dishes with or without special membrane (Leica or Ibidi slides).

-- Annotate then cut or cut in real-time cutting with a Pen-screen.
+- Annotate then cut or cut in real-time using the Pen-screen or keyboard mouse.

 - Please acknowledge funding for this instrument as follows: “This work utilized a LEICA 7000 laser microdissection microscope purchased with an NIH shared instrumentation grant 1S10OD016350-01.”

-- Please contact Dr. Martha Campbell-Thompson with any questions regarding this instrument or appropriate citation.
+- Please contact us with any questions regarding this instrument or appropriate citation.

 Han S, et al. The pancreatic tumor microenvironment drives changes in miRNA expression that promote cytokine production and inhibit migration by the tumor-associated stroma.
 Oncotarget, 2016. link